huzaifaaak/Enhanced-Fluid-Bottom-Navigation-Bar/README.md

 This is an enhanced version of [10clouds' fluid tab bar for React Native](https://github.com/10clouds/FluidBottomNavigation-rn).

-What's New in 0.2.1:
+What's New in 0.2.2:
-- Fixed an issue where the default font family causes an `expo-font` error in newer versions of Expo.
+- Fixed and issue where `Zocial` icons were not being rendered properly.
-- Fixed an issue where font scales poorly for long tab names when font size is not specified.
+- Formatting and linting.

 Changelog:
 - Added Expo compatibility by removing `react-native-view-overflow` and the need to link it.